 API Functional Monitoring in Anypoint Monitoring

-You can monitor APIs in the Functional Monitoring section of Anypoint Monitoring, which you can access from the home page of Anypoint Platform.
+API Functional Monitoring enables you to monitor responses to requests sent to API resources at their endpoints.
+You monitor APIs by accessing the Functional Monitoring section of Anypoint Monitoring, which you select from the home page of Anypoint Platform.

-Optional assertions to test at the endpoints (for example, you might expect a 200 status code)
+Optional assertions to verify at the endpoints (for example, a 200 status code)

-Optional HTTP request headers to include when pinging the endpoints
+Optional HTTP headers to include when sending requests to the endpoints